Marty Nemko's WebsiteHis little-known ideas on improving your worklife and education, and on men's issues

 - Has made 20 appearances as the career and education expert on

-CNN Headline News' Comcast Local Edition in San
+CNN Headline News, many on Comcast Newsmakers in San

 - The one man in a one-man nationwide PBS-TV Pledge Drive Special: 8 Keys to a Better Worklife.

-- A frequent guest on CNN, ABC, PBS, and NPR and has appeared on the Today Show (twice), CBS's Early Show, Oprah and Friends, and NPR's Talk of the Nation (twice.), ABC-TV's 20-20, and in the New York Times and Wall Street Journal.
+- A frequent guest on CNN, ABC, PBS, and NPR and has appeared on Jon Stewart's The Daily Show, Today Show, CBS's Early Show, Oprah and Friends, and NPR's Talk of the Nation., ABC-TV's 20-20, and in the New York Times and Wall Street Journal.

-- In 26th year as the regular career and education expert on the Ronn Owens Show, one of California's top-rated talk shows.
+- In 29th year as the regular career and education expert on the Ronn Owens Program, one of California's top-rated talk shows.

-- Toastmasters International names one non-member as Northern California Speaker of the Year.
-Marty was a winner.
+- Winner of the non-member Toastmasters International Northern California Speaker of the Year.

 - The primary source for dozens of articles, from the New York Times to Nature.

-- Holds a Ph.D.from the University of California, Berkeley and subsequently taught there.
+- Ph.D.from the University of California, Berkeley and subsequently taught there.

 CREDENTIALS AS EDUCATION EXPERT

-- Holds a Ph.D. in education from the University of California,
+- Ph.D. in education from the University of California, Berkeley.

 - Been a consultant to 15 college presidents.